This is our review of the HSBC Premier World Elite Mastercard credit card.

 It is part of our series of articles looking at the major UK loyalty credit cards and discussing whether or not they are worth applying for.
 These articles are linked to the relevant sections of the ‘Credit Cards‘ area in the menu bar.
 Our other UK airline and hotel credit card reviews can be found here.

-The representative APR is 59.3% variable, including the annual fee, based on a notional credit limit of £1,200.
+The representative APR is 59.3% variable, including the annual fee.
+The representative APR on purchases is 18.9% variable.

 About the HSBC Premier World Elite card